 Many factors need to be considered when selecting educational placements for children who are deaf or hard of hearing.
 School placement needs to support a child's learning and social development.
 Different settings accomplish these goals for individual children.

 Depending on where you live, you may have various educational placement options for your child.
 Here are some examples of different placements

 Some of the key school placement factors are:

-Educational placements range from full time inclusion in regular classrooms, inclusion in a special class focusing on spoken language, mainstreaming with a sign language interpreter, or enrollment in a school for deaf children, depending on the needs that parents and teachers see.
+Educational placements range from full time inclusion in regular classrooms, part-time inclusion in a regular classroom with part-time special classes, inclusion in a special class focusing on spoken language, inclusion in a regular classroom with a sign language interpreter, or enrollment in a school for deaf children, or other combinations, depending on the needs that parents and educational team see.